 Is Turmeric Safe for Dogs?

 Is Turmeric safe for dogs?
 Yes!
 When it comes to holistic healing, we are often tempted to head to our nearest all-natural store to look for cure-alls.
 But, you may already have a key ingredient to give your pet a better life right inside of your spice cabinet: Turmeric!
 There are many benefits to turmeric for dogs and pets, let’s get into it!

 - Alzheimer’s disease

 As the body digests turmeric root, curcumin (a compound inside the root), enters the bloodstream.
-Curcumin fights inflammatory effects in the body reducing the effects of osteoarthritis at the cellular level.
-A study found that ingredients in turmeric, like curcumin, are as effective in treating osteoarthritis as many conventional pharmaceutical medications, and the ingredients in turmeric caused fewer negative side-effects.
+Curcumin fights inflammation in the body, reducing the effects of osteoarthritis at the cellular level.
+A study found that ingredients in turmeric, like curcumin, are as effective in treating osteoarthritis as many conventional pharmaceutical medications, and the ingredients in turmeric caused fewer negative side effects.
 The benefits of turmeric go beyond just stopping the pain of arthritis.

 When it comes to cancer, curcumin is known to be a natural apoptogen.
 This means there is reason to believe it naturally kills off cancer cells while keeping the good cells.